gstaaij/gdcolon.com/README.md

 $ python -m http.server
 ```

-If you want the site to work without internet, you must run the following command once, before running the previous one:
+If you want the site to work without internet, or **if you want gdfont to work at all**, you must run the following command once, before running the previous one:

 ```console
 $ python fixlinks.py